 For 14 years, when we travelled as a family, we did not stray from these ideals.
 They worked!

 However, once my youngest turned 7 years old, my husband and I were desperately ready for more.
 At this point I didn’t say, “Right, let’s hop on a couple of planes and travel for 26 hours to South Africa!”
 Even though we were all ready for more adventure, I had to carefully choose our first major holiday destination.
 If it turned out to be a disaster, then it might have stopped us from taking any more for a very long time.

 I wanted to go to Europe.
 When I was 18 and 22 years old, I backpacked through many countries in Europe.
 I loved Europe – the history, the food, the culture… I wanted to go in the summer of 2012, when my children would be 7, 9, 11, and 15 years old.
 London was hosting the Summer Olympics and we had a place to stay.
 We could use that as a launching off point to visit other European countries and cities.
 But did that make sense?
 Was this a holiday that we were going to survive or an incredible journey that I couldn’t wait to share with my husband and children?
 I sat down and considered the following.

-Europe, for a family from North America, offered many challenges.
+Europe, for a family from the west coast of North America, offered many challenges.

 - It was a minimum 9 hour flight to London, England, and required a stop over for most other European cities usually making the travel day around 16 hours;

 - The jet lag was significant.
 It ranged from 8 to 10 hours ahead of our home;

 - Most countries spoke a different language and offered different foods than what my children normally ate;

 - Most hotels in the cities or towns did not have a pool;